 This Honeywell HPA300 Air Purifier Review lists out the most important considerations.
 Still, if you are one who likes to delve in details then read the users guide.
 This will help you to confidently operate your air purifier.

 The timer function is an omnipresent feature in air purifiers, so the HPA300 too has it.
 You can set timers for two, four, and eight hours.
-Of course, you can also just leave it on all the time to run continuously.
+Of course, you can also just leave it ON all the time to run continuously.
 A great air purifier which has minimal convenience features but great air purification.
 The Blueair Blue Pure Air purifiers look better especially with their colorful pre-filters.

 There are Filter Change indicators as well.
 An LED light comes up when its time to change those dirty filters.
 The product manual states that the HPA300 can comfortably clean the air for rooms up to 465 square feet.
 For smaller rooms, its a waste to deploy an air purifier meant for larger spaces.
 So, we’d suggest to purchase one with optimum coverage.